Challenges for quantum computation of nonlinear dynamical systems using linear representations: Dynamical systems

 Here, the $\mathcal{P}_j$ operates on everything to its right, i.e., for two test functions $f$ and $g$, $\mathcal{P}_j \l(fg\r):=\l(\mathcal{P}_j f\r)g + f \l(\mathcal{P}_j g\r)$.
 Note that \emph{this auxiliary operator is not the momentum of a Hamiltonian system}, that is, $p_j$ in \eqref{eq:SchroedingerH}: the position $x_j$ commutes with $p_j$ in KvN mechanics, but not with $\mathcal{P}_j$.
 It is most clear in the axiomatic construction of the KvN mechanics in \cite{wilczek2015NotesKoopmanNeumann}, in which $\partial_{x_j}$ is denoted by an operator $\lambda_{x_j}$ and is not associated with the classical momenta.
 Identifying $\partial_{x_j}$ as a momentum, such as in \cite{joseph2020KoopmanNeumannApproach}, should not be considered as a fully classical KvN mechanics.
 Such an indentification would invoke the quantum mechanical Stone-von Neumann theorem, which specifies the momentum operator $\mathcal{P}_j=-i\partial_{x_j}$ (in the unit $\hbar=1$) in the position representation and results in the Heisenberg uncertainty principle.
 In terms of KvN mechanics, $\mathcal{P}_j$ should be considered as merely an operator in the Hilbert space.

 For completeness, we present a further, alternative construction of KvN mechanics that we have not seen in the quantum literature, that uses the fact that one can construct a Hamiltonian system in an augmented space $\mathbb{R}^{2N}$ for any non-Hamiltonian system \eqref{eq:ODE}.
-To achieve this, we take a path-integral approach and begin with an action for a trajectory $x(t)$, $0\le t \le T$:

-The Lagrangian $L$ is proportional to the Onsager--Machlup function; the action can be considered as the scaled Onsager--Machlup functional for diffusion processes with white noise in the zero-noise limit \cite{yasue1979RoleOnsagerMachlup}.
-Note that the action is minimized when $\dot{x}(t)$ follows the evolutionary equation \eqref{eq:ODE}.
-The conjugate momentum of the Lagrangian, $\varpi_j$, can be solved by $\varpi_j = \partial L / \dot{x}_j = \dot{x}_j - F_j(x)$.
-The augmented Hamiltonian can then be constructed via a Legendre transform
+To achieve this, we embed the $N$-dimensional $x$-space into a $2N$-dimensional $(x,\varpi)$-space, where $\varpi$ will be the classical momenta that are associated with $x$ in the auxiliary Hamiltonian system.
+Next, we prescribe an auxiliary Hamiltonian

-Despite the resemblance to the form of Eq.~\eqref{eq:generatorF}, it is important to realize that they are not the same: $\mathcal{P}_j:=-i\partial_{x_j}$ and $x$ are non-commuting, but the classical $\varpi_j$ and $x_j$ are commuting.
+Despite Eq.~\eqref{eq:Haug} resemblance to the form of Eq.~\eqref{eq:generatorF}, it is important to realize that they are not the same: $\mathcal{P}_j:=-i\partial_{x_j}$ and $x$ are non-commuting, but the classical $\varpi_j$ and $x_j$ are commuting.
 Hamilton's equation prescribes the evolution of $x$ and $\varpi$:

 Note that the solution of $x$ is consistent with that of \eqref{eq:ODE}.
 However, following the KvN construction on this classical Hamiltonian system leads to a distinct generator from Eq.~\eqref{eq:generatorF}: